28ede1/flixster-starter/planning.md

 sortMode — a string for how the list is sorted.
 Starts "default".
 Updated when the user changes the sort control. isLoading — a boolean.
 Starts false.
 True while a fetch is happening, false when it finishes. error — an error message string, or null.
 Starts null.
-Set when a fetch fails, cleared when the next fetch starts. likes / watched — track which movies are liked or marked watched.
-Start empty.
-Toggled when the card buttons are clicked.
+Set when a fetch fails, cleared when the next fetch starts. likes / watched — Sets of movie ids that are liked or marked watched.
+Start empty (new Set()).
+Toggled via handleToggleLike / handleToggleWatched when the card buttons are clicked. view — the Library filter string ("all" | "favorited" | "watched").
+Starts "all".
+Updated via onViewChange; App derives visibleMovies from it before passing to MovieList. totalPages — the total number of result pages reported by TMDb (setter setTotalPages).
+Starts 1.
+Used to hide the "Load More" button once page reaches it.

 AI (owned by App, stored per movie id so the same movie isn't fetched twice): aiDescriptions — the AI text for each movie.
 Starts empty {}.
 Set when an AI description comes back.